WebAssembly/spec/spectec/test-prose/TEST.md

 1. Let z be the current state.
 2. Assert: Due to validation, a value of value type instr is on the top of the stack.
 3. Pop the value instr_u1 from the stack.
-4. If instr_u1 is of the case REF.NULL, then:
+4. If instr_u1 is REF.NULL, then:
   a.
 Trap.
-5. If instr_u1 is of the case REF.FUNC_ADDR, then:
+5. If instr_u1 is REF.FUNC_ADDR, then:
   a.
 Let (REF.FUNC_ADDR a) be instr_u1.
   b.
 If (a < |$funcinst(z)|), then:
     1) Let fi be $funcinst(z)[a].
-    2) Assert: Due to validation, fi.CODE is of the case FUNC.
+    2) Assert: Due to validation, fi.CODE is FUNC.
     3) Let (FUNC x local_0* instr*) be fi.CODE.
-    4) If local_0 is of the case LOCAL*, then:
+    4) If local_0 is LOCAL*, then:
       a) Let (LOCAL t)* be local_0*.
-      b) Assert: Due to validation, $expanddt(fi.TYPE) is of the case FUNC.
+      b) Assert: Due to validation, $expanddt(fi.TYPE) is FUNC.
       c) Let (FUNC functype_0) be $expanddt(fi.TYPE).
       d) Let t_1^n -> t_2^m be functype_0.
       e) Assert: Due to validation, there are at least n values on the top of the stack.